 Registration for the conference has opened.
-Early bird registration has closed and standard registration will continue until 15 September.
+Early bird registration has closed and standard registration will continue.
 We accept credit card and bank transfers.

 2019 Conference Theme: Innovations in the Field of Risk & Crisis Communication

 We have received great submissions from 20 countries including: Australia, Belgium, Canada, China, Denmark, Finland, Germany, Greece, Hong Kong, India, Indonesia, Italy, Mexico, the Netherlands, Norway, Portugal, Romania, Russia, Singapore, Sweden, the United Arab Emirates, the United Kingdom, and the United States.

 This conference will feature academics and practitioners exploring innovations in risk and crisis communication from artificial intelligence to responding to terrorism and everything in between.
 In addition to traditional research and case study presentations, we have some special sessions.

 - All conference attendees can choose between a hands on simulation experience and development workshop and a social media analytics workshop.